-Matt Thompson is the Director of Community Engagement and Chief Storyteller for the Mozilla Foundation, a global nonprofit organization dedicated to making the web better.
+Matt Thompson is a cat-wrangler and storyteller.
+He’s a Program Manager at the Mozilla Foundation, a global nonprofit organization dedicated to making the web better.
 Matt is passionate about bringing open web tools and thinking to areas like education, media, science and the arts, with an emphasis on media and digital literacy projects with partners that include the MacArthur Foundation and Knight Foundation.

 Matt is passionate about communications strategy and translating the work of innovators and geeks into compelling stories real humans can understand.
 Before joining Mozilla, Matt worked on media reform and open internet campaigns, winning a 2007 Webby Award for his work with SavetheInternet.com.